 The windows may rattle and the heating bills may be through the roof, but those of us who live in a Victorian terrace wouldn’t swap it for anything else.
 Here’s why…

 Disagree?
 Then you might prefer our 6 reasons to love your modern new-build home

 PVC windows may save you money on your energy bills but, let’s face it, they’re not much to look at.
 A traditional sash window, on the other hand, is a work of art, especially if you’re lucky enough to own one with its original shutters.

 If all that escaping heat is weighing on your mind, you can always insulate them with sliding secondary glazing.
 Don’t try to double glaze original Victorian windows because the glazing bars will probably be too thin and you’re likely to end up with misting between the panes.

 Well, that’s the dream anyway.
 More often than not you’ll be faced with a fair few chipped or missing pieces, but fear not.
-A tile restoration specialist such as Palace Victorian will be able to return your tiles to their 19th-century glory.
+A tile restoration specialist will be able to return your tiles to their 19th-century glory.

 If you’re not lucky enough to find original Victorian tiles on the floor, you might find some around your fireplace instead.